Music of Iraq

-The music of Iraq or Iraqi music, (موسيقى عراقية), also known as the music of Mesopotamia, encompasses the music of a number of ethnic groups and musical genres.
+The music of Iraq or Iraqi music, (موسيقى عراقية), [Romanised: mūsīqā ʿirāqiyya], also known as the music of Mesopotamia, encompasses the music of a number of ethnic groups and genres.
 Ethnically, it includes Mesopotamian Arabic, Assyrian, Kurdish and the music of Turkmen, among others.
 Apart from the traditional music of these peoples, Iraqi music includes contemporary music styles such as pop, rock, soul and urban contemporary.

-Iraq is recognized mainly for three instruments, the Oud, Iraqi Santur and Joza.
-The country' oud playing tradition have become an own school and a reference.
-It is illustrated specially by the figure of the acclaimed Munir Bashir.
-Other renowned Oudists are Naseer Shamma, Omar Bashir, Jamil Bachir, Ahmed Mukhtar, Rahim AlHaj, and Sahar Taha.
+Instruments used include the oud, Iraqi santur and rebab.

 History

 Instruments

 In 1929, archaeologists led by the British archaeologist Leonard Woolley, representing a joint expedition of the British Museum and the University of Pennsylvania Museum of Archaeology and Anthropology, discovered the Lyres of Ur or Harps of Ur, which are considered to be the world's second oldest surviving stringed instruments when excavating the Royal Cemetery of Ur between from 1922 and 1934.
 They discovered pieces of three lyres and one harp in Ur, located in what was Ancient Mesopotamia, modern day Iraq.
 They are over 4,500 years old, from ancient Mesopotamia during the Early Dynastic III Period (2550–2450 BC).
 The decorations on the lyres are fine examples of the court art of Mesopotamia of the period.